george-hawkins/blender-donut-notebook/uv-unwrapping.md

 ### Manually unwrapping a torus

+When creating seams for the cube above, it was easy enough to shift-select the individual edges.
+For a torus, it's more convenient to select _edge loops_.
+If you hold down `Alt` while clicking a single edge with the `LMB` then this "selects a loop of edges that are connected in a line end-to-end, passing through the edge under the mouse pointer" (see the [documentation](https://docs.blender.org/manual/en/latest/modeling/meshes/selecting/loops.html)).

 All the unwraps below feature a top to bottom seam around the "tube" of the torus - I won't mention it again, just take it as given.

 _Seam around inside of the hole._